cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

-# Access Agent and RDB Access Agent
+# TripleStoreAccess Agent and RDBAccess Agent

 ## Purpose

+The purpose of the TripleStoreAccessAgent and RDBAccessAgent is to provide access and/or routing to triple stores and relational databases respectively.

-<b>Access Agent:</B> The purpose of the AccessAgent is to handle HTTP requests to perform SPARQL query and update operations on RDF resources in the knowledge graph.
+<b>Triple Store Access Agent:</B> The purpose of this agent is to handle HTTP requests to perform SPARQL query and update operations on RDF resources in the knowledge graph.
 The agent will also perform requests to "get" and "insert" entire graphs.
 This agent extends the JPSAgent framework and can be called using methods in the AccessAgentCaller class in jps_base_lib or by extending the JPSAgent class.

-<b> RDB Access Agent: </b>The  purpose of the RDB Access Agent is to handle HTTP requests to obtain the url required to create a connection to a PostgreSQL database.
+<b> RDB Access Agent: </b>The  purpose of this agent is to handle HTTP requests to obtain the url required to create a connection to a PostgreSQL database.
 This agent extends the JPSAgent framework
 and can be called using the getRDBUrl method in the RDBAccessAgentCaller class in jps_base_lib or by extending the JPSAgent class.